ARTICLE I – NAME

 SECTION 1.
 The fiscal year shall be from July 1 to June 30.

 SECTION 2.
-The Treasurer shall make a report of the financial status of the Association at each annual meeting.
+The Treasurer shall make a report of the financial status of the Association at each General

 SECTION 1.
 Executive Committee

 The Executive Committee shall act for the Board in matters in which their judgment cannot be